nadyavoynich/Instacart/README.md

 - How many items do people buy?
 - After how many days do people order again?
 - How many items do people buy since a previous order?
-- Which items are the best-sellers?
+- Which items are the bestsellers?
 - Which items are most frequently reordered?
 - Which items are added to the cart first? second? third?
 - How often and when are products from different department/aisle sold?